 - Add the tofu to the parchment-lined baking sheet in a single layer and add to the oven.
 Bake for 20-25 minutes until crispy on the outside and cooked throughout.
 While not entirely necessary, if you want to make sure the tofu evenly crisps, remove the tray and flip the tofu over at the 10 minute mark.

 - While the tofu is baking, make the peanut sauce.
 Add the remainder of the ingredients including the peanut butter, tamari, sriracha, black vinegar, brown sugar, and ginger to a small bowl or blender and whisk/blend until a smooth sauce forms.
-It will be a thick sauce, so if you are looking for a lighter sauce, add in 1-2 Tbsp of water and blend in.
+It will be a thick sauce, so if you are looking for a lighter sauce, add in 1-2 tablespoon of water and blend in.

 - Once the tofu is baked remove it from the oven and add to a pan with the peanut sauce.
 Turn on the heat and mix together until the tofu is coated and the sauce is warm.